Using Leverage to Trade Shares: Part 1

 What is leveraging?

 Leveraging (also referred to as gearing) involves borrowing money to invest with the aim of increasing the potential return on your investments.
 In simple terms, leveraging is about using a smaller amount of your own money to gain a larger exposure to an asset using other people's money.
 The benefit of using other people's money or borrowing to invest is that it increases not only your gains but your ability to build an investment portfolio over a shorter timeframe.
 It also allows you to take advantage of investment opportunities when you may not otherwise have the available funds to do so.

 Many often regard this strategy as high-risk investing because if the investment goes badly you can potentially lose a lot more than your original capital.
 However, if done correctly, it can provide an enormous financial boost to your wealth-creation strategy, enabling you to become financially independent much earlier than you might otherwise expect.

-Unfortunately, we have been conditioned to believe that borrowing for personal consumption is acceptable to sustain our preferred lifestyle but not acceptable if the funds are used to increase returns from investing.
-But it is this mindset that keeps many from achieving their financial goals.
+Unfortunately, we have been conditioned to believe that borrowing for personal consumption is acceptable to sustain our preferred lifestyle but it is not acceptable if the funds are used to increase returns from investing.
+However, it is this mindset that keeps many from achieving their financial goals.

-While there is still a great deal of controversy surrounding this concept, we hope to dispel these arguments and demonstrate how you can leverage your way to financial success.
+While there is still a great deal of controversy surrounding the concept of leveraging, we hope to dispel these arguments and demonstrate how you can leverage your way to financial success.

 How leveraging works